skymethod/livewire-web/content/posts/libsyn-stats-visualized.md

 Special thanks goes out to [Nathan Gathright](https://twitter.com/NathanG), who gave us the idea of relistening to all of these episodes in the first place.

 ---
+*Updated 2023-01-10, with latest median and mean data as of [Episode 234](https://thefeed.libsyn.com/234-wishes-advice-and-predictions-for-podcasting-in-2023).*

 *Updated 2022-12-20, with latest country and user agent data as of [Episode 233](https://thefeed.libsyn.com/233-podcasting-topics-we-covered-the-most-in-2023).*

 *Updated 2022-11-30, with latest median and mean data as of [Episode 232](https://thefeed.libsyn.com/232-podcast-artwork-breakdown-and-podcaster-tips-for-leaving-twitter).*